-Accession Number: 2005-14578-016 12.
-In the research described above, alcohol is most likely:
+Accession Number: 2005-14578-016

+In the research described in the abstract above, alcohol is most 12. likely:

 - a.
 An outcome variable

 - b.
 A predictor variable

 - c.
 A dependent variable

 - d.
 An independent variable

-- 13. Consider several measures of the central tendency of the following distribution of number of social events attended (within the last three weeks) by a sample of students from a research methods class: [please keep one decimal place for all computed values]
+- 13. Consider several measures of the central tendency of the following distribution of number of glasses of wine consumed by a set of graduating seniors at their family barbeques following their final course: [please keep one decimal place for all computed values]